jonatanYanovsky/youtubePlaylistDataExporter/README.md

 Youtube Playlist Data Exporter

-export your playlists to CSV format as backups incase videos get deleted
+export your playlists to CSV format as backups in case videos get deleted

 ---